Voice of the Customer

 3. Medallia - Best for CX Measurement Across Physical and Digital Touchpoints

 Watch-outs: Mid-market teams without dedicated CX ops will struggle with the admin burden.
-The platform's strength is breadth of signal collection across complex customer journeys, not speed of insight delivery.
+The platform's strength is breadth of signal collection across complex journeys, not speed of insight delivery.

 4. InMoment - Best for Closed-Loop CX Listening